commsor/titanoboa/README.md

             alt="follow on Twitter"></a>

 ## Synopsis
-Titanoboa makes complex integrations and workflows easy.
+Titanoboa makes complex workflows easy.

 It is a fully distributed, highly scalable and fault tolerant workflow orchestration platform.
-It employs hybrid iPaaS concepts and runs on the JVM.
+It runs on the JVM and supports Java and Clojure.
+(Python is also coming!)
-You can run it on-premises or in a cloud.
+You can run it anywhere: on-premises or in a cloud; on bare metal, VMs, Docker or K8s.

 ![alt Logo](https://www.titanoboa.io/tb-logo-dark-nosub.svg)